 - the impact of speeding on neighborhood streets that can limit access, mobility, and opportunity in communities that need it the most.

-Vision Zero Boston makes traffic safety personal.
+Vision Zero Boston smart city project makes traffic safety personal.
 Bostonians are going to meet the victims of serious traffic crashes and the family and friends of people killed on our streets.
 These are not just statistics, and traffic safety isn’t someone else’s problem.

 Vision Zero Boston prioritizes safety and takes a people-first approach to transportation and community building.
 Most trips in the City of Boston are made by people on foot, bike, or transit.
 Everyone, including drivers, benefits from a transportation system that’s made safer for the most vulnerable road users.